 Afterward, check out Bodies… The Exhibition, which provides a window into the inner workings of the human body with the aid of actual preserved human specimens.

 Lastly, Discovering King Tut’s Tomb will provide your family the chance to trace Howard Carter’s footsteps as he uncovers the tomb of the Boy King.

 Located on the north end of the Strip, Circus Circus is a ways off the beaten path.
-The resort, however, is among the most kid-friendly on the Strip due to amenities like The Adventuredome theme park, free daily circus shows, an arcade, and a midway.
+The resort, however, is among the most kid-friendly in Las Vegas due to amenities that cater to a younger generation.